 To analyze our results, we use the framework given by Wadsworth et al. (2018).
-First, we constrain the melt relaxation timescale $\lambda = \mu/G$ and the deformation timescale $\lambda_d = \dot{e}^{-1}$, which can be combined in a dimensionless Weissenberg number Wi $= \lambda/\lambda_d = \mu \dot{e}/G$.
-Here, Wi \ll 1 is the case where the relaxation time is relatively short compared with the deformation time, such that there is sufficient time for relaxation of the melt during flow and bulk relaxed viscous behavior is expected.
-By contrast, Wi \gg 1 is the case where the deformation time is short and unrelaxed behavior can be expected.
+First, we constrain the melt relaxation timescale $\lambda = \mu/G$ and the deformation timescale $\lambda_d = \dot{\epsilon}^{-1}$, which can be combined in a dimensionless Weissenberg number Wi = $\lambda/\lambda_d = \mu \dot{\epsilon}/G$.
+Here, Wi $\ll 1$ is the case where the relaxation time is relatively short compared with the deformation time, such that there is sufficient time for relaxation of the melt during flow and bulk relaxed viscous behaviour is expected.
+By contrast, Wi $\gg 1$ is the case where the deformation time is short and unrelaxed behaviour can be expected.
 Because significant strain is reached in our tests, the high-Wi regime can result in substantial accumulation of stress and bulk brittle responses.
-As Wi exceeds a critical value, this can result in solid-like behavior and wholesale melt rupture

-F.B.
-Wadsworth et al.
+As Wi exceeds a critical value, this can result in solidlike behavior and wholesale melt rupture (Cordonnier et al. 2012c; Coats et al. 2018; Wadsworth et al. 2018).
+We note that in Coats et al. (2018), Wi is given as a Deborah number De, which should be reserved for oscillatory deformation and is only equivalent to Wi when the Cox-Merz rule is assumed correct.
+The same brittle regime can be inferred from other work (e.g., via textural analysis and acoustic emission monitoring) even if Wi is not explicitly constrained (Lavallée et al. 2008, 2013; Kendrick et al. 2013).
+Wadsworth et al. (2018) found that across a wide range of sample compositions, including the Hrafntinnuhryggur obsidian, Wi = 0.04 is the critical value above which melt will rupture, and that the window $0.01 \le \text{Wi} \le 0.04$ is the transition from viscous to brittle behavior for increasing Wi.